piotrmski/w13asm/README.md

 ## Instructions

 Instruction names are case-insensitive.
-All instructions have one argument - an absolute memory address - which may be expressed as a number between 0 and 8191 in any representation (see Data declaration), or a label name, optionally with an offset.
+All instructions have one argument - an absolute memory address - which may be expressed as a number between 0 and 8191 in [any representation](#data-declaration), or a label name, optionally with an offset. `LD`, `NOT`, `ADD` and `AND` alternatively accept [immediate value expression](#immediate-value-expressions) for an argument.

 Instruction set: